gcharang/nspv-rpc-js/README.md

 nodejs json-rpc for Komodo and Smart Chains, with Promises and support for multiple instances

-- Supports on-the-fly RPC methods using [Proxies](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
+- Supports on-the-fly RPC methods using [Proxies](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy); all the RPC methods supported by a daemon are available.
+- Supports multiple instances (different daemons) in the same program
 - Works in browser and in node
 - Very small codebase
-- Uses [axios](https://github.com/mzabriskie/axios) behind the scenes
+- Uses [axios](https://github.com/axios/axios) behind the scenes

 ## Instructions